United-Codes/cloudofficeprint-java/cloudofficeprint/bin/main/com/cloudofficeprint/Examples/SpaceX/spacex_example.md

 copServer.setVerbose(true); //This sets the verbose mode on. copServer.setAPIKey(APIKey);
 ```
-If you do not have an Cloud Office Print server running on localhost (e.g. on-premise version) and want to use the Cloud Office Print cloud server, replace the local server url by the url of our cloud server: https://api.cloudofficeprint.com/.
+If you do not have a Cloud Office Print server running on localhost (e.g. on-premise version) and want to use the Cloud Office Print cloud server, replace the local server url by the url of our cloud server: https://api.cloudofficeprint.com/.

 We also need to create the main element-collection object that contains all our data:
 ```java